Guide to Severe Knee Arthritis (Osteoarthritis)

 - Only 6% had osteoarthritis in one or both of the tibiofemoral compartments.

+Other studies have reported similar findings, suggesting that unicompartmental tibiofemoral OA accounts for just 3-20% of all knee OA cases.
 This is interesting because up until recently the standard method for diagnosing osteoarthritis was with an X-ray of the knee performed from the front of the knee.
 This method, while quite effective at detecting osteoarthritis in the medial and lateral tibiofemoral compartments, completely obscures the patellofemoral compartment so this type of osteoarthritis was largely left undiagnosed.
-As a result, most of the knee braces designed for people with osteoarthritis focus on reducing the load on the least affected tibiofemoral compartment (usually the medial compartment and redirecting it to the other tibiofemoral compartment.
-This means, going by the Oxford study numbers, most osteoarthritis knee braces are designed to fully address just 6% of knee osteoarthritis cases.
+As a result, most of the knee braces designed for people with osteoarthritis focus on reducing the load on the most affected tibiofemoral compartment (usually the medial compartment) and redirecting it to the other tibiofemoral compartment.
+This means that most osteoarthritis knee braces are designed to fully address less than 20% of knee osteoarthritis cases.
 Knowing which variety of knee osteoarthritis you have and understanding the health of the 3 compartments of your knee can help inform decisions on treatments to pursue with your healthcare professional so you can better maintain your knee health.

 How is severe osteoarthritis diagnosed?